rajannnnnnn/PowerBi-UNIVERSITY_EXAM_PERFORMANCE_ANALYSIS/README.md

 ## Data Modeling & DAX Calculations
 The data modeling process leverages **Data Analysis Expressions (DAX)** in PowerBI to derive key performance metrics and insights.
 Some of the key DAX calculations include:

-- **Grade Point Average (GPA) Calculation**: A measure that calculates the average grade point for students based on their subject grades.
+- **Attempts**: A measure that calculates the attempt of the subject where they got passed.
 - **Arrears Count**: A calculated column that identifies the number of arrears each student has across semesters.
 - **Graduation Classification Trends**: A calculated measure that identifies trends in graduation classifications (e.g., Distinction, First Class, Second Class) across various departments.
 - **Revaluation Impact**: A DAX measure to calculate the percentage change in grades post-revaluation.